US STOCKS-Wall Street rallies on coronavirus vaccine trial results

 By Sinéad Carew

-NEW YORK, Nov 9 (Reuters) - The S&P 500 ended higher but closed just shy of a record on Monday as investors bet that a full economic reopening was finally in sight following the first positive data from a late-stage COVID-19 vaccine trial.
+NEW YORK, Nov 9 (Reuters) - The S&P 500 and the Dow rallied sharply but closed shy of their records on Monday as investors bet that a full economic reopening was finally in sight following the first positive data from a late-stage COVID-19 vaccine trial.

 "Election uncertainty is fading into the rearview mirror.
 Now we have this boost of investor enthusiasm after the vaccine news," said to Michael Antonelli, market strategist at Baird in Milwaukee.
 "All the types of companies that would benefit from us returning to a pre-COVID world are the big winners today."